Tucker Tensor Train Taylor Series: Numerical experiments

 \subsection{Random tensor}

-Here, we fit random preconditioned tensors with Tucker tensor trains in order to evaluate the performance of our proposed optimization methods, and compare them to T3-SVD as a baseline.
-T3-SVD yields a quasi-optimal tensor approximation with respect to the Frobenius norm, but is extremely expensive and only applicable to dense tensors.
+We fit random preconditioned tensors with Tucker tensor trains to evaluate our optimization methods.
+Random tensors are used here so that we can compare our methods against the T3-SVD baseline, which is quasi-optimal in the Hilbert-Schmidt norm, but expensive and applicable only to dense tensors.

 Let $\vb{A} \in \mathbb{R}^{N \times \dots \times N \times M}$,